 The Wonderful Characters

-Ranulf is a brute, a knight with no time for chivalry: he bangs slutty, fat chicks, parties with his buds, pisses where he likes, and is an all-around ill-mannered boor.
+Ranulf is a brute, a knight with no time for chivalry: he bangs slutty, fat chicks, parties with his buds, pisses where he likes and is an all-around ill-mannered boor.
 But he’s secretly insecure.
 He’s so beautiful, so handsome that women chase him wherever he goes.
 Nevertheless, he’s never received any genuine affection or love from a woman in his rough life.
-The illegitimate son of a noble lord, Ranulf, has had to fight for his way, and finishing this one job to kidnap an unmarried heiress and bring her to a “fiancée” will enable him to have enough funds to buy land and show up dad once and for all.
+The illegitimate son of a noble lord, since birth Ranulf had to fight for his own.
+Finishing one last job to kidnap an unmarried heiress and bring her to a supposed fiancée would enable him to buy great lands and show up dad once and for all.
 But Reina’s offer of marriage is impossible to resist.

 Reina’s one of Lindsey’s best heroines, not a hard feat to achieve considering how caustic so many of them are.
-She is short, plain-looking, except for her pretty eyes.
+She is short and plain-looking, except for her pretty eyes.
 Reina’s charms are her brains and ability to lead.
 However, she’s no shrinking violet, a no-nonsense girl who’ll pull up her sleeves to protect her castle and people.
 Reina’s witty, and yes, she gets prissy, although she’s no shrew.
 Some call her a mouse, but Ranulf’s pet name is “Little General.”
-And though not beautiful, she’s not “Woe is me, my looks suck,” but knows it’s her practical qualities that get her the hunkiest man around.
+Although not beautiful, she’s not “Woe is me, my looks suck.”
+Reina knows it’s her practical qualities that get her the hunkiest man around.